Anna Chait- Counselling & Psychotherapy (MSc)

 Life can be difficult sometimes, you might be feeling depressed, sad, anxious, fearful, angry, confused or feel stuck and that nothing is working for you.

-I am a psychodynamic psychotherapist which means I provide a confidential space in which to talk and explore your feelings and thoughts as a way to gain support, insight and understanding into yourself, so that your life can progress and move forward.
+I am a psychodynamic psychotherapist which means I provide a confidential space in which I can help you make sense of your feelings and thoughts so that you can gain insights and understanding into your life, progress and move forward.

 My experience includes working with depression, anxiety, problems in relationships, issues with work, low self-esteem, indecision, isolation, loneliness, anger issues, domestic violence, sexual abuse as well as issues regarding identity, culture, gender, race and sexuality.

 Therapy can help you feel less troubled and burdened by your difficulties.
 It can support you in reconnecting and rediscovering who you are and help you feel better equipped to deal with the ups and downs that inevitably occur in life.

 I am happy to talk to you on the phone as a first step or if you prefer you can email me, so please contact me to discuss any concerns you may have.
 I offer individual sessions online or by telephone.
 Each session lasts 50 min.